openvinotoolkit/openvino/src/bindings/js/node/CONTRIBUTING.md

 ## License

-By contributing to the OpenVINO project, you agree that your contributions will be licensed under the terms stated in the [LICENSE](https://github.com/openvinotoolkit/openvino/blob/master/LICENSE) file.
+By contributing to the OpenVINO project, you agree that your contributions will be licensed under the terms of the [LICENSE](https://github.com/openvinotoolkit/openvino/blob/master/LICENSE).